About the course

 The Oxford Postgraduate Diploma (PGDip) in Artificial Intelligence (AI) for Business is designed to equip you with the technical awareness and leadership skills needed for leading and growing organisations in the Age of AI, whilst allowing you to fulfil your existing work commitments.

-This page describes the course that will run from February 2022.
-All information provided, including fees and additional costs, is specific to entry in the 2021-22 academic year.
-Information about the course that will run from February 2021 (the 2020-21 academic year) can be found in its Course Information Sheet (PDF).
-If it is still possible to apply for entry in the 2020-21 academic year, further information will be provided on the diplomas page on the school's website.
+This page describes the course that will run from February 2023.
+All information provided, including fees and additional costs, is specific to entry in the 2022-23 academic year.
+Information about the course that will run from February 2022 (the 2021-22 academic year) can be found in its Course Information Sheet.
+If it is still possible to apply for entry in the 2021-22 academic year, further information will be provided on the diplomas page on the school's website.

 The 2020s are an era of dramatic evolution to Artificial Intelligence (AI) at the core of our business lives.
 AI, predictive analytics and other digital disruptions are transforming business models, processes and customer relationships across every industry.
 Organisations increasingly find themselves confronting moments of existential change.
 In this landscape of digital disruption, leaders need both the understanding and the tools to integrate AI into their overall strategy.